-After reviewing both the SOC reports and the system verification letters, FMB documents any control exceptions that would impact FMB's control environment.
+After reviewing both the SOC reports and the system verification letters, FMB documents any control exceptions that would impact FMB's control environment, and approve the reviews.
 Complementary controls are reviewed.

-- 1. Inspected written procedures for reviewing SOC 1 reports and system verification letters and determined the consistent use of the procedures provides reasonable assurance that SOC 1 reports and system verification letters are appropriately reviewed and approved. - 2.
-Inspected SOC 1 report review memorandums and determined the reviews were documented and approved. - 3.
+- 1. Inspected written procedures for reviewing SOC 1 reports and system verification letters and determined that the procedures were documented and required review of the SOC 1 reports and system verification letters be approved in a timely manner. - 2.
+Inspected SOC 1 report review memorandums and determined the reviews and complementary controls were documented and approved. - 3.
 Inspected system verification letters and determined the reviews were documented and approved.